arj03/ssb-browser-demo/README.md

 ![Screenshot of ssb browser demo][screenshot]

-A secure scuttlebutt client interface in the browser.
+A secure scuttlebutt client interface running 100% in the browser.
 Built using [ssb-browser-core].
 This was originally made as a demo for my bornhack [talk][bornhack-talk].